rancher/rio/docs/developing-application-using-rio.md

 # Developing application using Rio

-Rio CLI provides an easy way to build and deploy your applications into a k8s cluster.
+The Rio CLI provides an easy way to build and deploy your applications into a Kubernetes cluster.
 It takes advantage of [Riofile](./riofile.md) and [buildkit](https://github.com/moby/buildkit) to build images and update deployments with them.

 #### Using Riofile to develop applications